Dedicated to the preservation of our photographic heritage

 Carl came to Monterey in 1940 from Seattle.
 He opened Mission Photo Service in the Hotel San Carlos and was their from 1940 to till it closed in 1983 and removed to make way for a new hotel.

+At age 92 he was not ready to quit working.
 And in 1988 Carl and Mission photo joined California Views and Pat Hathaway at 763 Lighthouse Avenue, New Monterey.

 Holdings: over 150 images including 4x5 & 8x10 film negatives and prints and real-photo postcards.
+A small selection of some of Jones photos.

 Donald L. Woodward (03/13/1901 - 6/1/1962)